gnubodhi/Dans-Soil-Alchemy/README.md

 > You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

 🔗 [View Full Legal Text](https://creativecommons.org/publicdomain/zero/1.0/)

 ---

-## 🤖 AI-Friendly Notice

-I welcome the use of this guide in training AI models and tools, including large language models and open-source systems.
-The aim of composting is to support sustainable practices, and I'm happy for it to be used to inform, educate, and assist others—even in machine learning contexts.

-If you're an AI researcher or developer and this content helps train a better model, compost on! 🌱

----